mikelevins/delectus1/docs/data.md

 # Delectus 2 Data Objects

+Delectus 2 manages **containers** of **collections** of **lists**.
+A **list** consists of a sequence of **rows** divided into labeled **columns**, with a **field** for each column of each row.

+Along with the representation of data objects, Delectus 2 consists of several **user interfaces** and a **data engine**, each of which can read and update containers according to well-defined **protocols**.

+This document describes the data structures stored in Delectus containers.

+## Identity

+The objects that Delectus manages may be stored in more than one location.
+The **sync engine** uses the **change protocol** to resolve differences that arise in different copies of the same object.

+In order for this reconciliation to work, Delectus requires a way to identify which stored objects are copies of which other stored objects.
+It solves this problem by assigning **identities** to several types of objects.

+**Containers**, **Collections**, and **Lists** are all assigned v4 UUIDs that uniquely identify them, distinguishing them from all other objects of those types.
+When Delectus encounters two objects with the same UUID, it considers them two (possibly different) copies of the same object.
+In that case, Delectus attempts to reconcile their differences using the sync engine together with the change protocol.

+**Columns** and **Rows** are assigned IDs that are guaranteed unique only within a given List.
+A **Field** is uniquely identified within a List by its row and column.

 ## Field values

+Field values are the primitive, atomic value objects stored by a Delectus container.
+They include the following types:

 - **null:** The absence of any value
 - **Boolean:** True or false